Does Medicare Cover 24-Hour In Home Hospice Care Services?

 • Provide comfort and reassurance to the person with dementia and help them cope with their emotions and behaviors, such as anxiety, depression, agitation, aggression, hallucinations, etc. For example, use a calm and soothing tone, validate their feelings, distract or redirect their attention, or use relaxation techniques.

-The third step to coping with dementia and supporting loved ones with dementia is to take care of ourselves and seek help and support from others.
+The third is to take care of ourselves and seek help and support from others.
 Caring for someone with dementia can be physically, mentally, and emotionally exhausting, and it can affect our health and well-being.
 It is essential to recognize and address our needs and challenges and find ways to cope and manage our stress.
 Some self-care and support tips are:

-• Maintain a healthy lifestyle and routine, and care for our physical and mental health.
-For example, eat well, sleep well, exercise regularly, and avoid smoking, drinking, or drugs.
+• Maintain a healthy lifestyle and routine and care for our physical and mental health.
+For example, we should eat, sleep, exercise, and avoid smoking, drinking, or drugs.

 • Take breaks and time for ourselves, and do something we enjoy or relax.
 For example, read a book, watch a movie, listen to music, meditate, etc.